List of Gad Guard characters: Takumi Kisaragi

-Takumi is a short and wealthy boy who lives in Day Town, his most defining attribute in the series being almost obsessed with justice and the differences between right and wrong.
+Takumi is a short and wealthy boy who lives in Day Town; his most defining attribute in the series is being almost obsessed with justice and the differences between right and wrong.
 When Takumi was young, his parents left him alone with a very large sum of money, more than he claims he could ever use and will never have to get a job.
 So because of his abundance of money and free time, using his Techode Thunderbolt, he goes out and attempts to solve crimes and punish evil-doers, because he wants to do something good, as he feels the local police force is very lacking.
 Takumi is also noted to have a very short temper and constantly takes out his anger on people, usually ending up in him getting into a wide variety of trouble.

-Takumi's main adversary in the series is Katana who is essentially his polar opposite, using his Techode to commit crimes and not caring about others at all along with several polarities in appearance, personality and back story.
+Takumi's main adversary in the series is Katana who is essentially his polar opposite, using his Techode to commit crimes and not caring about others at all along with several polarities in appearance, personality and backstory.
 Takumi refers to Katana as evil and is more obsessed with Katana than Katana is with Hajiki.
 Repeatedly, Takumi claims Katana is a beast, raised in violence, and for that reason, violence is all he knows, saying that he cannot be made friends with, and he is not a real person at all.
-Despite all of Takumi's loathing, Katana sees him only as a pest that he is doing nothing to provoke and on more than one occasion beats Takumi severely.
+Despite all Takumi's loathing, Katana sees him only as a pest that he is doing nothing to provoke and on more than one occasion beats Takumi severely.